 Let’s start with how well the brand ambassador team is accomplishing the first objective: acquiring new members.

 http://hkbookkeeping.com/bookkeeping-services/ Acquiring New Members

 So, the early events were heavy on retail club members.
 I brought up this finding with the client, but they were not concerned because they expect the proportion of members to non-members to even out as the team activates in new markets in the coming weeks.
 Okay, no big deal.
 But we should monitor to see if the member trend persists.

-The reason we’re monitoring member and non-member reach is because retail club members should be more likely to purchase from the store or consider taking an outdoor class or adventure trip than non-members.
+The reason we’re monitoring member and non-member reach is that retail club members should be more likely to purchase from the store or consider taking an outdoor class or adventure trip than non-members.
 That should be obvious, but to what extent is that true?

 It turns out that the team has made a strong impact on members’ intent to purchase in the first half of the program.
 Nearly all (97%) retail club members said they were likely to purchase from the store in the near future.
 However, the team was effective at generating purchase intent among non-members as well.
 More than four in five (84%) non-members said they were likely to purchase.

 While the event experience may have reinvigorated interest among members, it also encouraged non-members to consider purchasing in the future.
 This stresses the importance of maximizing opportunities to reach non-members.

 Where value is truly going to be derived is identifying demographic or psychographic segments among the non-members that are more likely to purchase or sign up than others.
 As the program moves along, we’re going to focus on identifying non-members of selected age groups who are most interested in what the retailer has to offer.
 It should be interesting to see what that data reveals.
 Stay tuned.